 Philip B Peppermint & Avocado Volumizing & Clarifying Shampoo is an enigmatic experience.
 The combination of plant extracts is absolutely unique.
 We absolutely love the strong minty smell and the menthol effect on the scalp.
 However we don’t like the cheap predictable contact allergens in this shampoo.
 It’s also the most expensive shampoo we’ve purchased so unless you’re made of money…

 “Hollywood Hairstylist” Philip B has long been supplying hair products.
 I’ve personally not used his products (too expensive!) but the clarifying shampoo arrived with some repute.
-The company describe the shampoo as containing “2.3% peppermint extract plus 16 pure plant extracts and 11 carrier and essential oils”.
+The company describes the shampoo as containing “2.3% peppermint extract plus 16 pure plant extracts and 11 carrier and essential oils”.
 Online reviews were full of praise, particularly on how refreshing the peppermint oil felt on the scalp.
-On arrival I was very impressed by the packaging.
-It looks like a high end bottle of wine or olive oil, which is just as well as this stuff cost an arm and a leg.
+On arrival, I was very impressed by the packaging.
+It looks like a high-end bottle of wine or olive oil, which is just as well as this stuff cost an arm and a leg.

 But does it justify the price?

 Having never spent over $25 on a bottle of shampoo before I read the ingredients with interest.
 The shampoo contains about 45 ingredients which must be some sort of record for this site.
 The majority of the ingredients are extracts, some of which I’ve never seen before.
 I wonder what the avocado extract actually does?

 In addition to the rather unique extracts, the shampoo also contains some pretty low grade contact allergens in the formulation.
 SLS, check.
 Cocamidopropyl Betaine – allergen of the year 2004, check.
 Harsh fragrances, check.